shanghoosh1/Graphical_join/README.md

 <img src="Results/disk.png" width="400"/><img src="Results/mem.png" width="400"/>
 <img src="Results/loading.png" width="400"/><img src="Results/space.png" width="400"/>

+## FDB vs. GJ:
 Although GJ aims to join the tables and store/restore the result to/from a disk, GJ can also do aggregations over join result without generating the join result.
 One of the competitors for aggregations is FDB (factorized databases) from https://fdbresearch.github.io/.
-FDB does not store/restore the join result and it does not generate the flat join result.
-The authors say they can enumerate the join result, but there is no implementation for that.

 The below results are for FDB and GJ to calculate the count aggregation over joins with different scaling factors of lastFM data.
 The figures show that by increasing the scaling factor, GJ gains better performance as FDB works with the factorized data, but not factorized distributions.
 FDB needs to scan the related data to calculate the aggregation.

 <img src="Results/A1-agg.png" width="400"/><img src="Results/A2-agg.png" width="400"/>

-## The reasons why we do  not compare against FDB in our GJ paper:
 None of the factorized join works is a physical join algorithm - they are NOT designed or meant to do generate the join results.
 There is no code/implementation available for using them as a physical join operator to compare against.
 There is only a high-level description of an ‘enumeration’ algorithm that produces the join result of FDB.